TiagoValdrich/financial-system/README.md

 ng serve
 ```

-After running the code above, you`ll be able to open the front-end application on `localhost:8000`.
+After running the code above, you'll be able to open the front-end application on `localhost:8000`.

 For running the Back-end you need to install `nodemon` globally on your computer: